Flexible Working: A Comprehensive Guide for Employers

 Section B: Legal Requirements for Flexible Working in the UK

-Flexible working is not only a growing trend but also a legal entitlement in the UK under certain conditions.
-UK legislation sets out a clear framework that governs how employers should make, assess, and respond to these requests.
+Flexible working is not only a growing workplace trend but also a statutory entitlement in the UK.
+Legislation sets out a clear legal framework governing how employers must receive, consider and respond to flexible working requests.

 1. The Statutory Right to Request Flexible Working

-Under the provisions of the Employment Relations (Flexible Working) Act 2023, all employees in the UK now have a statutory right to request flexible working from the first day of their employment.
+Under the Employment Rights Act 1996, as amended by the Employment Relations (Flexible Working) Act 2023, employees in the UK have a statutory right to request flexible working from the first day of their employment.

 2. How to Handle Flexible Working Requests

-Employers have a legal obligation to consider flexible working requests in a “reasonable manner,” as outlined in the Acas Code of Practice on Requests For Flexible Working.
-The employer must follow a clear and structured process when assessing a request.
+Employers have a legal obligation to deal with statutory flexible working requests in a reasonable manner, as set out in the Acas Code of Practice on Requests for Flexible Working.

 Benefit